turingschool/backend-curriculum-site/module4/projects/quantified_self/quantified_self_rails.md

 ### Expectations

 - Tag instructors in PRs on Github wherever you'd like feedback.
-- Reach out for extra support if you feel like your team is falling behind.
+- Reach out for extra support if you feel like you are falling behind.
 - If there's any question about functionality, ASK.
 - To submit, tag your instructor in a PR using [this template](https://gist.github.com/ameseee/c4f0b2e1bb3f41661a7de8574ba3992c).